During the Middle Ages, Germany was home to one of the most remarkable women in history: Hildegard of Bingen, who lived from 1098-1179.

 So when my son Carl decided to study in Belgium and I looked at a map and found that Bingen was a short train ride away, I was delighted (one indication of my enthusiasm for Hildegard is that I visited her before Carl).

-Bingen is located at the southern end of one of the most scenic stretches of the Rhine River (see On the Romantic Rhine).
+Bingen is located at the southern end of one of the most scenic stretches of the Rhine River (see Pilgrimage Sites on the Rhine River).
 Hildegard’s life was tied to this beautiful valley–in fact, she was called “The Sybil of the Rhine” by later generations of admirers.
-Thus if you’re doing a Hildegard Tour, there’s no better way to arrive in Bingen than by boat from the north, for a slow journey through the gorgeous countryside helps explain Hildegard’s love for the natural world and her view of creation as holy.
+So if you’re doing a Hildegard Tour, there’s no better way to arrive in Bingen than by boat from the north, for a slow journey through the gorgeous countryside helps explain Hildegard’s love for the natural world and her view of creation as holy.

 If you’ve ever been tempted to complain about your childhood (and admit it—you have), consider the life of Hildegard.
 Born in 1098 as the tenth of ten children of a noble family, she was dedicated to the church by her parents at the tender age of eight, though she didn’t formally enter religious life until she was fourteen.
 As a young woman she went to live with her older cousin Jutta in a nun’s hermitage attached to a male Benedictine monastery at Disibodenberg.